BPHL-Molecular/flisochar_wf/README.md

 # flisochar_wf
-A New web-deployed workflow of FLISOCHAR that supports both ONT and PacBio long reads
+A new web-deployed workflow of FLISOCHAR that supports both ONT and PacBio long reads

 [FLISOCHAR](https://github.com/BPHL-Molecular/flisochar) is a Florida BPHL Pipeline to genomically characterize bacterial isolates using a hybrid assembly method.